ibmresilient/resilient-community-apps/fn_risk_fabric/README.md

 The create_incidents_risk_model.py example python script located in the fn_risk_fabric/util directory will create incidents in Resilient with an incident type of "Risk Model" for any Risk Fabric Risk Models with a limit of 10 records.

-To use this script, first make sure that an "Risk Model" Incident Type is created in Resilient.
-To check this, go to "Customization Settings" and click on "Incident Types" tab and make sure "Risk Model" is in the list of Incident Types.
+To use this script, first make sure that an "RF Risk Model" Incident Type is created in Resilient.
+To check this, go to "Customization Settings" and click on "Incident Types" tab and make sure "RF Risk Model" is in the list of Incident Types.
 If not, then add it.

-Use the following command to add "Risk Model" incidents to Resilient:
+Use the following command to add "RF Risk Model" incidents to Resilient:

-    python create_incidents_risk_models.py --itype "Risk Model" --limit 10
+    python create_incidents_risk_models.py --itype "RF Risk Model" --limit 10